kynex7510/3dbrew/content/StreetPass_Mii_Plaza/StreetPass_Message_Format.md

 | 7      | 1      | Flags: 0x01 show flower petals         |

 ### StreetPass Mansion Statistics

+The statistic is only updated when a floor is completed.

 | Offset | Length | Desciption |
 |----|----|----|